dustinpfister/blog_posts/_posts/threejs-plane.md

 layout: post
 categories: three.js
 id: 473
-updated: 2022-10-22 06:40:07
+updated: 2023-04-13 09:16:19
-version: 1.51
+version: 1.52
 ---

-In [three js](https://threejs.org/) there are a lot of built in constructors for making quick geometries that can be used with a material to create a mesh than can the be placed in a scene object.
-One of these is for plane geometry that is just a flat simple 2d plane, which is a desired geometry for most simple projects.
-So it is nice to have a convenience method in the framework that can be used to quickly create such a geometry.
+In [threejs](https://threejs.org/) there are a lot of built in constructors for making quick geometries that can be used with a material to create a mesh.
+One of these is built in geometry constructors can be used to make geometry of a plane.
+That is just a flat simple 2d plane, which is a desired geometry for most simple projects.

-The [three plane](https://threejs.org/docs/#api/en/geometries/PlaneGeometry) constructor allows for setting the width and height, but also a count for section width, and section height as well when creating a plane geometry.
+The [three plane geometry](https://threejs.org/docs/#api/en/geometries/PlaneGeometry) constructor allows for setting the width and height, but also a count for section width, and section height as well when creating a plane geometry.
 There is then the question of how to go about styling a checkered plane in threejs, as well as some other related topics when it comes to working with planes in threejs.
-There are two general ways of doing that sort of thing, one would be to just think in terms of a single material and a single texture, and the other would involve getting into creating and adding groups for the geometry.
+There are two general ways of doing that sort of thing, one would be to just think in terms of a single material and a single texture, and the other would involve getting into creating and adding groups and thus also set material index values for the geometry.
 In any case the plane geometry is a great one to start with when it comes to both of these topics actually.

-There are many other little details about this that I should also touch base on such as rotating the geometry rather than  the mesh object that contains it, and setting the side property of the material that I use with the geometry when creating the mesh and so forth.
+There are many other little details about this that I should also touch base on such as rotating the geometry rather than the mesh object that contains it.
+Another typical thing that will come up is how to go about setting the side property of the material that I use with the geometry when creating the mesh and so forth.
 So lets take a look at some plane geometry examples in threejs to get a better grasp on how to get up and running with plain geometry in threejs.

 <!-- more -->

 <iframe class="youtube_video" src="https://www.youtube.com/embed/D5Wh5--DjJE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>